 Summary

-In a nutshell, a food processor and a blender have some similarities and some differences that make them work differently in a kitchen.
+In a nutshell, a food processor and a blender have similarities and differences that make them work differently in a kitchen.
 None of these two can fully replace the other since their features and functions are different.
-Each of them is special and functions best in its field.
-For example, if you are a liquid food enthusiast, a blender will always do it for you.
+However, each of them is special and functions best in its field.
+For example, a blender will always do it for you if you are a liquid food enthusiast.
 Similarly, it is the best option for the preparation of baby food, smoothies, and purees.
 In cases where you are working on dry food items, a food processor is equal to the task.
 Mostly a good number of attachments accompany a food processor.
 These attachments include dough blades, slicers, and graters.
 Such attachments are a bonus to the usability of this kitchen tool.
-Conversely, blenders lack most of these attachments hence making them less versatile.
-Although both a food processor seems to be more versatile than a blender, both of them are equally important.
-They are functionally independent, and each of them performs well in its field.